ahliddin/programmer9/_posts/2020-12-20-booknotes-pragmatic-thinking-and-learning-andy-hunt.md

     - improve coding skills
     - tips to improve
     - learning
-description: Book notes from the Pragmatic Thinking and Learning: Refactor Your Wetware
+description: Book notes from the Pragmatic Thinking and Learning
 ---

 *It's been almost 2 years since I posted anything, ironically my last post was about the book  [The Subtle Art of Not Giving a F*ck](https://programmer9.com/2019/02/17/booknotes-the-subtle-art-of-not-giving-a-f_ck.html)*